learnk8s/learnk8s.io/src/bsk201903/ingressApiGateway.md

 You can [explore the Custom Resource Definitions (CRDs) for Kong](https://github.com/Kong/kubernetes-ingress-controller/blob/master/docs/custom-resources.md) on the official documentation.

-But Kong isn't the only option.
+_But Kong isn't the only choice._

-### Option #2 — Ambassador, the modern API gateway
+## Option #2 — Ambassador, the modern API gateway

 [Ambassador is another Kubernetes Ingress](https://www.getambassador.io/) built on top of Envoy that offers a robust API Gateway.

-The Ambassador Ingress is a modern take on Kubernetes Ingresses as demonstrated by its rapid development and the traction received by the community.
+The Ambassador Ingress is a modern take on Kubernetes Ingress controllers as demonstrated by its rapid development and the traction received by the community.

 The main difference between Ambassador and Kong/Nginx is that Ambassador doesn't use the familiar Kubernetes Ingress.

-Instead, services are exposed to the outside world using annotations within the Service:
+Instead, services are exposed to the outside world using annotations:

 ```yaml|highlight=7-15|title=service.yaml
 apiVersion: v1